Showing posts with label civil military relations. Show all posts

 If the impending caste census were to keep security forces out of its purview, it can only be a sub-optimal exercise.
 The monies that go into the security sector in terms of pay, pension, perks and privileges, will flow to communities advantaged by the Agnipath scheme.
 It would serve to strengthen their position in the caste pyramid.
 A more equitable spread – what the caste census is intended to bring about - calls for holistic stocktaking.

-Not doing so will lead to a narrowed catchment area, undesirable in country of continental size in terms of population and size.
+A narrowed catchment area is undesirable in country of continental size in terms of population and landmass.
 The aim must be to eventually erase the concerning and unrecognized reality of ‘stacking’ in India, wherein, of some 750 districts over 80 per cent of recruitment is from just over a 100 districts (impressionistic figures).

 An undesirable political implication is that potentially a particular political ideology might find its way into the military if the mainstay of recruiting is from the Gangetic belt, where such ideology holds sway.